keikun17/comprehensive-tech-drama-handbook/index.md

  * Stage 1 : Fix a misconception by introducing your own opinion on what a buzzword means
  * Stage 2 : YOLO

+## XVIII.
+Organize an event while there is an ongoing drama